farsil/rom-patching-utilities/README.md

 - *behead*: removes header from ROMs (first 512 bytes).
 - *bpspatch*: applies a BPS patch to a headerless ROM.
+- *ipspatch*: applies an IPS patch to a headered or headerless ROM.

 All commands can read input from stdin and can write to stdout so that they are easy to chain: